vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

+---
+sidebar_position: 1
-# Create and use a Vega Wallet
+title: Create and use a Vega Wallet
+hide_title: false
+---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-To set up the self-hosted Vega Wallet, follow the step-by-step instructions below.
-Using the self-hosted Vega Wallet ensures your keys will be completely disassociated from your personal identity, and Vega will have no way to connect them with you, unless you share your public key for any reason.
+To set up the Vega Wallet, follow the step-by-step instructions below.
+Using the Vega Wallet ensures your keys will be completely disassociated from your personal identity, and Vega will have no way to connect them with you, unless you share your public key for any reason.

 This software a work-in-progress and is frequently updated, and does not yet have a user interface.